Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 ## Media Controller Repeat Mode Attributes

-The following table lists all the repeat mode attributes the client can receive and send the command to:
+The following table lists all the repeat mode attributes that the client can receive and send the command to:

 **Table: Media controller repeat mode attributes**